 Bath Half Marathon training – Part 2

-I guess there’s no right or wrong time to start a structured training programme for a half marathon (whether that be the Bath Half or any other half marathon).
-Normally, training programmes start for real around 12 – 16 weeks ahead of your event date.
+Once you have formed some good running habits and are regularly running around 3 times per week (distance / speed are not really important), then 12 – 16 weeks before your event is normally a good time to start a structured training programme for a half marathon (whether that be the Bath Half or any other half marathon).
 Sixteen weeks before an event seems like ages – plenty of time to start! – but without wishing our busy lives away, time has a habit of whizzing by and before we know it, a few weeks will have ‘evaporated’!

 For some unknown reason, many people – myself included – seem to suffer from (what I call) ‘mañana syndrome’, as in “I’ll start mañana”, aka never.
 Mañana is Spanish for tomorrow and the English definition when used in this context is ‘in the indefinite future’, i.e. procrastination!
 Or we like to put off doing things until after a major event – “I’ll start after Christmas”, “I’ll start in the New Year”.
 Why???
 If you do wait until after the New Year to start the programme, you will have missed the first 4 weeks of the 14-week programme which might be tricky to claw back.
 Or you may be tempted to increase too quickly and risk injury.